magdalenabegic/BiblIoTekar/README.md

 Libraries play one of the most crucial roles in educational institutions, and there should be a continuous effort towards their modernization.
 The term "smart" implies more efficient, flexible, and organized solutions with the integration of digital processes.

 The goal of this project is to develop an intelligent library system using RFID technology and a Raspberry Pi computer.
 The system will feature a software/admin interface for librarians to manage and monitor the library's book inventory.
-The library will consist of three shelves for the presentation/prototype.
+The library will consist of a shelf, box and table for the presentation/prototype.
+Each one of them will have a connected RFID module and Raspberry Pi.
+Every Pi will have the same python script, only LOCATION_ID inside the .env file will be different.

 Instead of relying on traditional bookshelf organization, the RFID technology will enable precise tracking of each book's location on the shelves.
 Librarians will be able to view the current books on each shelf in real-time through the software interface.
 Additionally, the system will generate comprehensive reports and analytics, including charts, to provide insights into book usage patterns.